 1.2.
 The Formula 1 daily Management Committee is responsible for the championship daily management.
-This committee is composed of the Promoter (1 vote), the Formula 1 Committee Chairman (casting vote), the team owners' representative (1 vote), and the drivers representative (1 vote) vote) and the drivers representative (1 vote) is and the drivers representative (1 vote).
+This committee is composed of the Promoter (1 vote), the Formula 1 Committee Chairman (casting vote), the team owners' representative (1 vote), and the drivers representative (1 vote) is used to the provide the team owners' representative (1 vote), and the drivers representative (1 vote) and the drivers representative (1 vote).